cjerdonek/open-rcv/README.md

 Developing
 ----------

-For information on contributing to the project or developing applications that interact with OpenRCV, see the [Development][doc-develop] page.
+For information on contributing technically to the project or developing applications that interact with OpenRCV, see the [Development][doc-develop] page.

 License